 Each of the 18 holes at Augusta National has a name derived from a tree, flower or plant on the course.
 Some include Tea Olive, Magnolia and Holly.
 The 11th, 12th and 13th holes are collectively known as Amen Corner, due to the difficulty of the holes in combination with the wind in that location.

 Augusta National is not only one of the best golf courses in America, it’s also one of the most exclusive.
 It is a members-only club and any guest must be accompanied by a member at all times.

 The club was restricted to white men from the time it opened in 1932 until it admitted its first black male member in 1990.
 In 2012, Augusta National admitted its first women members: former Secretary of State Condoleezza Rice and South Carolina investor Darla Moore.
-Augusta National’s official list of members is confidential, but Bloomberg included CEOs, billionaires, and other high earners, in its 2015 list of the club’s verified and speculated members.
+Although Augusta National’s official list of members is confidential, Golf Monthly lists billionaires and other high earners in the club’s speculated members.

 Pine Valley Golf Club

 Location: Pine Valley, New Jersey

 Consistently ranked among the top courses in the U.S., Pine Valley is set along the edge of southern New Jersey’s Pine Barrens.
 ESPN once described the course as the “greatest 18 holes of golf ever created by man.”